CloudVeneto/CVUserGuide/source/ManagingStorage.rst

 to be launched or can be seen using the *openstack flavor list* command), there is an attribute called 'Ephemeral'.
-When you use a flavor with an ephemeral disk size different from zero, the instance is booted with an extra virtual disk (besides the root disk) whose size is indicated by the ephemeral value.
+When you use a flavor with an ephemeral disk size different from zero, the instance is booted with an supplementary virtual ephemerak disk (besides the root disk) whose size is indicated by the
+'ephemeral' value.

 ..
 WARNING ::
-    Please note that, when snapshotting a virtual machine instantiated using a flavor with the supplementary ephemeral disk, the content of such extra disk won't be saved: only the content of the root disk will be snapshotted.
+    Please note that, when snapshotting or shelving a virtual machine instantiated using a flavor with the supplementary ephemeral disk, the content of such extra disk won't be saved: only the content of the root disk will be snapshotted.